Dylan Romero

 Finishing the 3D print

 And below is the 3D printed proof of concept next to the original stethoscope.
 The total cost in materials is under $2 ($1.84 to be exact) to manufacture one stethoscope in the UCSF Library.
-It was a great day when I delivered the stethoscope to the UCSF Archivists, and it was even better to hear their feedback and thoughts on the proof of concept.
+It was a great day when I delivered the stethoscope to the UCSF archivists, and it was even better to hear their feedback and thoughts on the proof of concept.
 As I mentioned before, there is room for improvement with the final model, but through this project we were able to confirm that we have many of the tools and technology needed to help unlock the UCSF collection.
 Kelsi and I can now go back to that spreadsheet of over 900 items from the vault and can begin to prioritize upcoming projects.
 There are countless opportunities for recreating UCSF archived materials for events, exhibits, donor visits, and more.
 I can imagine holding library events where patrons are able to bring home a reproduction of UCSF’s history as a gift or door prize.

 Comparison of 3D printed and original stethoscope